avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 L1s are responsible for defining the procedure on how to retrieve the above information from prospective validators.

-A Subnet-EVM based L1 may choose to implement this step like so:
+A EVM-compatible L1 may choose to implement this step like so:

 - Use the number of tokens the user has staked into a smart contract on the L1 to determine the weight of their validator
 - Require the user to submit an on-chain transaction with their validator information